Eastern gray squirrel (Sciurus carolinensis) Public domain photo.

 Cage and box traps sized 5 x 5 x 18 inches or larger are effective in capturing tree squirrels.
 Use of cages made from ½- x 1-inch mesh will reduce the likelihood of damage to surrounding materials by trapped animals.
 Cage traps can be secured to trees and plywood shelves.
 In each case, be sure the squirrel has a 2- to 3-inch area to stand in front of the door.
 Multiple-capture cage traps are available for use on flying squirrels, and can be used on other squirrels as well (Figure 9).
 Place food in the trap as this may reduce their stress and the risk that the animals will fight.

 Body-gripping traps are very effective and show a low refusal (avoidance) rate, as they are quite inconspicuous.
-These traps are most commonly used in a positive set, in which the trap is set over the only entry available (Figures 9a and 9b).
-Tunnel traps (Figure 9c) offer an excellent way to catch squirrels as captures are almost completely out of public view.
+These traps are most commonly used in a positive set, in which the trap is set over the only entry available.
+Tunnel traps offer an excellent way to catch squirrels as captures are almost completely out of public view.
 Drill small holes at the ends of the trap to enable you to secure the trap several ways.

 Rat-sized snap traps are very effective on red and flying squirrels.
 Place them inside cubby boxes to force squirrels to approach the trigger only, or set them vertically on walls with bait side down.
-Use these traps indoors or where birds cannot access them (Figure 9d).
+Use these traps indoors or where birds cannot access them.

 Foothold traps are not recommended, due to risks to non-target animals and concerns about humanness.